mo9906/Flappy-Bird-EXTENDED/README.md

 # Flappy Bird: **Extended Edition**

-This is an extended, feature-rich clone of the classic Flappy Bird game, built using **Python** with the **PyQt5** framework for graphics and **`pygame.mixer`** for sound management.
+This is an extended, feature-rich clone of the classic Flappy Bird game built in **Python** with the **PyQt5** framework for graphics and **`pygame.mixer`** for sound management.
 The project aims to enhance the core gameplay with modern "Game Feel" adjustments and introduces a dynamic, high-impact event system.

 ## 🚀 Project Overview